 For over 250-years, Christie’s has the unique honour and privilege of stewarding great works of art with our clients, from one generation to another, across cultures and era.
 Today we continue to work closely with artists and the world’s leading art and cultural institutions.

 Christie’s is proud to support philanthropic initiatives through our networks, whether by facilitating the sale of artwork to benefit important causes; offering, when we can, our salerooms as a venue for fundraising events; or providing expert charity auctioneers.
-In 2017, Christie’s auctioneers assisted with more than 250 benefit auctions in countries around the world, raising more than $50 million.
+In 2019, Christie’s auctioneers assisted with more than 400 benefit auctions around the world, raising more than $65 million and sold over $20 million of lots externally.

 Christie’s has recently entered into a collaboration with two companies that offer comprehensive platforms and solutions to optimize philanthropic fundraising.
 Harnessing the technological power of our three-way partnership with Charitybuzz and Givergy, both leaders in their fields, Christie’s institutional clients can now take advantage of a comprehensive technology solution to handle all of their auctions’ online and event needs and to unlock new revenue streams.